Londala/isosh/README.md

 Make new directories with `newdir`, and new files with `newf`.
 They default to standard permissions, but these can be overridden by setting the `[mode]` argument.

+## Persistance

+The logged in user is persisted between sessions, and will automatically log in when a new session begins.

+User defined variables are also persisted between sessions, saved in seperate files per user.

+The files containing the persisted values can be found in the `$HOME/.isosh` directory.